vkbo/novelWriter/docs/source/usage_writing.rst

 **Project Settings**.

-This spell checking library comes with support for custom words that you can add by selecting "Add Word to Dictionary" from the context menu.
+This spell checking library comes with support for custom words that you can add by selecting "Add Word to Dictionary" from the context menu when a word is highlighted by the spell checker as misspelled.
 The custom words are managed on a per-project basis, and can the list of words can be edited from the **Project Word List** tool available from the **Tools** menu.

 .. note::

-   Generally, spell check languages are collected from your operating system, but on Windows they are not.
-See :ref:`a_custom_dict` for how to add spell check languages on Windows.
+   Generally, spell checking dictionaries are collected from your operating system, but on Windows they are not.
+See :ref:`a_custom_dict` for how to add spell checking dictionaries on Windows.

 Editor Auto-Completer